-- Calculating each active employees' expected remaining service life as the present value of \$1 per year of future service at zero percent interest. - Setting the remaining service life to zero for each nonactive or retired members. - Dividing the sum of the above amounts by the total number of active employee, nonactive and retired members.
+- Calculating each active employee's expected remaining service life as the present value of \$1 per year of future service at zero percent interest. - Setting the remaining service life to zero for each nonactive or retired member. - Dividing the sum of the above amounts by the total number of active employee, nonactive and retired members.